 Diagnosing engine failure isn’t that difficult, but you will require a few tools.
 A compression tester, plug socket and ratchet, a leak tester works even better but does require compressed air.

-A scan tool is the usual starting point, checking for codes helps shorten diagnostic time.
+A scan tool is the usual starting point, checking for codes helps shorten the diagnostic time.

 Anyway, I’ll explain both ways.

 Compression test checks cylinder compression and allows for comparison between cylinders.
 A minimum spec must be achieved and a large difference in cylinder(s) readings indicates a problem.